-Branding, Storytelling and Social Media
+Video, Branding, Storytelling, and Social Media

-• Socially conscious/responsible
+• Socially conscious/responsible?

-Understanding and developing your message is a first and important step in beginning to formulate your online marketing campaign.
 Today it is more important than ever to have a well-executed marketing plan that includes a comprehensive online presence and social marketing effort.
 Don’t think of your effort as just a way to sell products, it’s a way to tell the story of your business.

 So, what is your story?